pravinmishraaws/devops-micro-internship-interviews/CONTRIBUTING.md

 ## Step 1 — Fork & Authenticate

-Login to GitHub and Fork the mini_finance repo into your account.
+- Login to GitHub and Fork the (devops-micro-internship-interviews)[https://github.com/pravinmishraaws/devops-micro-internship-interviews] repo into your account.
-In your terminal, configure authentication:
+- In your terminal, configure authentication:

 #### SSH (Recommended)